PaulskPt/breakout_encoder/README.md

 Important:
 The original demo.cpp from the Pimoroni-pico examples, contains in line 12 the command: 'I2C i2c(BOARD::BREAKOUT_GARDEN);' For use with the Pimoroni pico explorer base (which this repo is build upon), this line has to be changed into:
 'I2C i2c(BOARD::PICO_EXPLORER);'.
 There is no need to set an I2C address.
-This is handled in the IOExpander initialization process.
+Using "BOARD::PICO_EXPLORER" is sufficient.
+The addressing is handled by the Pimoroni-pico repo parts.

 I used the MS VSCode IDE to edit and manage the project.
 Built using WSL1/Ubuntu 20.04 from MS Window 10.
 During the development I also tested and build the project from within a Linux Ubuntu 20.04 O.S.